 A son, daughter, or spouse of an employee associated with the University can only park a vehicle in a lot for which they themselves are eligible to register (e.g., freshman commuter student must park in a Red Lot between 7 a.m. and 5 p.m.
-Monday - Friday even if the vehicle has a gold registration permit).
+Monday - Friday even if the vehicle has a gray registration permit).
 Faculty and staff, when registering for a permit, must understand they are responsible for all violations issued to the permit(s) and/or vehicles assigned/registered to them.
 They agree to report to the Parking Office any changes that affect their parking eligibility.
 In addition, the employee authorizes the University to transfer all parking fines and late fees not paid after 30 days from the date of the decision of appeal or 30 days from the date of the violation, whichever is later, to Human Resources for payroll deduction or a collection agency.

 Current permit holders can request access via their UD ID card from 5:45 PM - 2 AM Monday through Friday, all day on weekends and holidays to the following gate lots 37C Amstel gate, 34C Library Gate and 53C Haines Street Gate.

 Faculty and staff who receive University of Delaware benefits may register for Red Lot permits for a fee.
-These permits are restricted to designated portions of both Lot 88 (west of the Bob Carpenter Center) and Lot 7(on Laird Campus) between the hours of 7:00 a.m. and 5:00 p.m., Monday through Friday, except during break periods when classes are not in session.
+These permits are restricted to Lot 88 (west of the Bob Carpenter Center) and Lot 7(on Laird Campus) between the hours of 7:00 a.m. and 5:00 p.m., Monday through Friday, except during break periods when classes are not in session.
 During these periods red permits will be accepted in gray lots.
 If a red permit holder needs to park in a central or gray lot during the restricted hours, scratch off day passes can be purchased in advance.

 Central and Gray Permits

 Faculty and staff may register for Central and Gray Lot permits for a fee.
-Central, and Gray lots represent the largest number of parking lots on campus and these permits provide parking for each category and the catergories below it; i.e. Central permit is valid in Gray and Red, Gray permit is valid in Red, The Gray lots are seperated into Gray-North and Gray- East sub-categories.
+Central, and Gray lots represent the largest number of parking lots on campus and these permits provide parking for each category and the categories below it; i.e. Central permit is valid in Gray and Red, Gray permit is valid in Red, The Gray lots are separated into Gray-North and Gray- East sub-categories.
 This allows better control of the number of permit sales for each area.
 Gray permits are valid in all gray lots including the other sub-category (north or east).

 Pearson Lot, Central Gate and Gate Lots